 - Fits: It is important that you pick out your perfect size.
 Under-sized socks may deform your legs or leave you with irritated skin.
 You might enlist the help of a professional to get your correct size.

 - Quality of Fabric: Check that the fabric is soft against your skin, because rough materials may irritate your skin.

 Different Pressure Range of Compression Socks for Pregnancy/Maternity

 The pressure that compression socks offer will determine how constriction will be placed on your legs.
 The lower the pressure, the lower the compression; the higher the pressure, the higher the compression a sock can apply.
 The pressure contained in compression socks is represented by mmHg which is known as the millimeter of Mercury.
 Let’s take a look at what the different levels of compression mean:

-The lowest category (8-15 mmHg): This is mildly constrictive, it is used to prevent the development of varicose veins, relieve leg pain especially for people who are always on their feet for a long time.
+The lowest category (8-15 mmHg): This is mildly constrictive and is used to prevent the development of varicose veins and relieve leg pain especially for people who are on their feet for long periods of time.

 The middle category (15-20mmHg): This uses medium pressure to compress the limbs.
-They prevent the occurrence of deep vein thrombosis, help with pain relief and reduce aches in your leg.
+They prevent the occurrence of deep vein thrombosis and help reduce aches and pains in your legs.

-The top categories ranging from 20-50mmHg: These categories are used by individuals with severe cases of Deep vein thrombosis, severe varicose vein, venous ulcers, and leg pains.
-40-50mmHg will require a prescription from your doctor as it the height of compression socks.
+The top categories range from 20-50mmHg: These categories are used by individuals with severe cases of Deep Vein Thrombosis, severe varicose veins, venous ulcers and leg pains.
+40-50mmHg will require a prescription from your doctor as it is the strongest strength of compression socks.